Greg Jefferys Hepatitis C blog deals with all the issues associated with hepatitis C

 So having any level of fibrosis leads to an increased risk of HCC, the more scar tissue in your liver the higher the level of cirrhosis.

 Increased fibrosis levels also affect the liver’s functioning.
 The more scar tissue the less functioning liver tissue is available.
-So not only does fibrosis increase the chance of liver cancer it also impair the livers functions.
+So not only does fibrosis increase the chance of liver cancer it also impairs the liver’s functions.

 Many doctors will tell Hepatitis c patients that the liver cannot recover from liver cirrhosis.
 This is not true.
 Fibrosis is rated by a score that begins at F0 (no fibrosis) and rises to F4 (cirrhosis).
 In the past liver Cirrhosis has long been regarded as the “end” … the point of no return.
 People believed that liver functions were ruined and the chance of developing liver cancer was high.